Where should I park?

 Who should I contact if I want to plan an event on the Greenway?
 Is there a fee for using the Greenway?

 There are currently no fees for using the Greenway and it is unnecessary to get a use permit.
 However, events should be planned so as not to block the Greenway for other users.
 Please submit your event to the Friends of the Oklawaha Greenway website via the form under “Events/News” above.
 This will help avoid the possibility of two events being scheduled at the same time at the same point on the Greenway.

 Who should I contact if I notice a maintenance problem along the Greenway?

 For maintenance issues on the section of the Greenway between Berkeley Mills Park and Seventh Ave please contact the City of Hendersonville’s Public Works Department at 828-697-3084.
-For maintenance issues on the section between Seventh Avenue and Jackson Park please contact Henderson County at 828-697-4809.
+For maintenance issues on the section between Seventh Avenue and Jackson Park please contact the Henderson County Parks and Recreation Department at 828-697-4884.
 Note: Both the city and the county are aware of the problems with occasional flooding on the Greenway and they are working to correct them.